Why is water softener using too much salt?

 Salt Consumption Depends On Water Usage

 Salt consumption in a water softener is directly proportional to the amount of water it processes.
 Simply put, the more water it treats, the more salt it uses.
-However, sometimes a water softener salt bridge can form, preventing the system from using salt effectively, which may lead to misleading readings or salt wastage.
+However, sometimes a problem of salt bridge can form, preventing the system from using salt effectively, which may lead to misleading readings or salt wastage.

-There may also be times when your water needs are low, so you choose a softener accordingly.
+There may also be times when your water needs are low, so you have to select a water softener accordingly.
 However, if your water usage suddenly increases, you might notice a higher rate of salt consumption.

 In that case, check the amount of water being filtered through it.
 You can also check any leakages in your house’s sanitary fixtures, toilets, or faucets.
 It’s a better idea to run a check for any leakage from the stem to the stern of your plumbing system.
 Any leakages may cause an unnecessarily higher amount of water needed which results in higher salt consumption.